Rhyzopertha: Physical

 Commercial and agricultural methods are being implemented to manage infestation and pest control of R. dominica.
 Approaches includes minimizing pest migration and build-up within grain storage areas, through thorough cleaning of the equipment before harvest, sealing storage, spraying bins and units, and cleaning up any grain spills.
 Close monitoring of the temperature in storage areas is a crucial step of managing, as it can influence the insect population.
 Harvested wheat temperatures ranging from 27 to 34 C is optimal for insect reproduction and growth.
 R. dominica are more vulnerable to the cold than other grain pests.
 Temperatures below 15 C are unfavourable for R. dominica to maintain their bodily activities.
 To compensate, they become dormant, but this greatly increases their susceptibility to death at temperatures of 2 C or lower.
 Thus, aeration or grain drying, where grain is mechanically ventilated, can also be used to manage infestation through the maintenance of low temperatures in storage areas.
-Unfortunately, R. dominica cannot be completely controlled solely with aeration.
+R. dominica cannot be completely controlled solely with aeration.
 Although it is recommended for quality of grains, feasible and effective in reducing insect growth rate, damage from fungi and moisture.